- Computational Social Science

 - No preadmission application is required.

-- No application materials will be accepted, and no submitted applications will be updated after the deadline.
+- No submitted applications can be updated by the admissions committee.

 - Please direct all inquiries to: ISINFO@cornell.edu.

 To apply to the Information Science MPS program, you must complete the online application through the Graduate School.
 No preadmission application is required.
-To complete the online application, you will need the following materials - including letters of recommendation - submitted on or before October 1, 2020 for spring applicants or January 1, 2021 for fall applicants:
+To complete the online application, you will need the following materials - including letters of recommendation - submitted on or before October 15, 2021 for spring applicants or January 5, 2022 for fall applicants.
+Incomplete applications will not be considered.

 - All Transcripts from current and previous institutions.